aryahonraopatil/Experimenting-With-CNN/README.md

-# Experimenting with several ways to improve the accuracy of the (CNN) using the CIFAR dataset.
+# Experimenting ways to improve the accuracy of the Convolutional Neural Network(CNN) using the CIFAR dataset.

 Modifying the existing code given at - https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html